 - Mince and mix into deviled egg filling & top with salmon roe

-- Kiss a hot grill with thick salmon pieces and serve over quinoa and roasted vegetables
+- Kiss a hot grill with thick salmon pieces and serve over quinoa and roasted vegetables.
+Check out our article on how long does cooked quinoa last.

 - Top a Caesar salad with smoked salmon cubes